hasenradball/Bosch_BME280_Arduino/README.md

 The github repository of Bosch Sensortec is: [Github BOSCH Sensor Driver](https://github.com/BoschSensortec/BME280_driver)

 The website of the BME280 on Bosch Sensortec is: [Bosch Sensortec BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/)

+## Library Documentation
+The functional documentation of this wrapper library you will find in the provided [refman.pdf](./docs/latex/refman.pdf), or under github-pages [github.io](https://hasenradball.github.io/Bosch_BME280_Arduino).

 ## Functionality
 The original Bosch driver is included in this package and it has not been modified in any way.